 And if you can think of an asset class, chances are good there is a CEF trading it.
 Closed-end funds can hold stocks, corporate bonds, tax-free municipal bonds and virtually every other asset under the sun, including illiquid assets that are hard to own within a traditional mutual fund.

 But what exactly is a closed-end fund, and how do you know what constitutes a good one?
-Today, we’re going to break down this market niche, then we’ll present you with seven of the best CEFs for 2024.
+Today, we’re going to break down this market niche, then we’ll present you with our updated list of the best CEFs for 2025.

 Disclaimer: This article does not constitute individualized investment advice.
 These funds appear for your consideration and not as investment recommendations.
 Act at your own discretion.